Pihu2410/ODT2026-ProjectManagementTemplate_Pihu_Section-D/README.md

 - what technologies are involved.

 **Response:**
 `[Growing up, I loved Harry Potter!
 I've read all the books and rewatched all the movies about 10 times already.
 And the one character that fascinated me the most was none other than the iconic Sorting Hat.
 So, having been given the brief for the ODT project, I decided to make it.
 But, with a twist...
 I worked on creating a functioning animatronic version of the infamous Sorting Hat that can actually sort people into their Hogwarts houses.
-I had seen so many toys of the sorting hat when I was younger, I used to be so intrigued, so I thought that making one, which actually interacted with users and created a similar experience for them, would create such an amazing experience for them]`
+I had seen so many toys of the sorting hat when I was younger.
+I used to be so intrigued, so I thought that making one, which actually interacted with users and created a similar experience for them, would create such an amazing memory and a sense of childhood connection for them.
+What makes it fun is the sheer theatricality of it — a hat that physically moves and dramatically "predicts" your destiny for you.
+It feels alive.
+A hat with opinions and a personality defies expectations and imagination alike.
+The combination of physical motion from the servos, the sound, and a reveal moment from the app is what makes this experience and idea intriguing and satisfying.
+This, layered with the nostalgia of getting a Harry Potter experience (or something similar), is what increases the enjoyment of it.
+The SG90 servos move the hat's mouth and head.
+The LM2596 and/or the DC Power Supply converts the input power down to a clean 5V to keep them running smoothly.
+Whereas an ESP32 controls the timing and triggers the movement of the motors at some certain degrees.
+The app keeps announcing the houses and as people keep on feeding their data into the app.]`

 ---